rjferguson21/big-bang/CONTRIBUTING.md

 ## Merge requests process

-The merge request process is meant to serve as an overview of the pipeline stages required to get a commit merged.
+The merge request process is provided as an overview of the pipeline stages required to get a commit merged.

 Follow instruction in [CI-Workflow](docs/developer/ci-workflow.md) for specific details on the pipeline stages.